 If we merge with another company or are sold to another organisation then we will need to share your information with them.

 Where we use your information

 We are based and operate primarily in Ireland.
 However, information that we collect from you in Ireland may be viewed from, transferred to, or stored, outside the European Economic Area (EEA).

-Altraplan Bermuda Limited operates outside of the EEA, as a Bermuda regulated life assurance company.
-Information collected for customers of Altraplan Bermuda Limited may therefore be viewed from, transferred to, or stored, outside the European Economic Area (EEA).
+Utmost Bermuda Limited operates outside of the EEA, as a Bermuda regulated life assurance company.
+Information collected for customers of Utmost Bermuda Limited may therefore be viewed from, transferred to, or stored, outside the European Economic Area (EEA).

 We ensure that we put in place appropriate safeguards when we allow your information to be processed outside the EEA.

 We do not keep your information for longer than is necessary.
 Different information will need to be held for different periods of time; this may be due to a variety of reasons including legal obligations and to enable us to provide you with a good level of customer service.